Banking industry seeks higher fees on North Carolina loans

 Krawiec and others say that means the banks are losing business to banks chartered in other states or that hold national charters, which can charge fees based on regulations they follow in other states, even if they are issuing the loan in North Carolina.
 Payment late fees are now equal to 4 percent of the payment amount due.
 The legislation would change it to the greater of 4 percent or $35 — a move that would affect people making the smallest payments most.

-The North Carolina Bankers Association spoke for the legislation, with association attorney Nathan Batts citing general inflation and higher banking costs thanks to increased industry regulation.
+The North Carolina Bankers Association spoke for the legislation, with general counsel Nathan Batts citing general inflation and higher banking costs thanks to increased industry regulation.

 “It is not fair for North Carolina banks to be at a disadvantage for doing business in North Carolina,” Ches McDowell, a lobbyist for Winston-Salem-based BB&T Corp., told the committee.
 Sheffield Financial, a BB&T subsidiary that focuses on consumer loans for all-terrain vehicles, snowmobiles and boats is seeking the changes, Krawiec said.